Axway/unified-catalog-integrations/axway-api-manager/README.md

 ![postman image](../images/GetAccessTokenPostman.PNG)

 Copy the access token.
-You will use this to set the AMPLIFY Central Production evironment variables.
+You will use this to set the AMPLIFY Central Production environment variables.

 5. Set the AMPLIFY Central Production environment variables.
 From the top right corner, select the _AMPLIFY Central Production_ environment from the dropdown, and then click on the eye button next to the dropdown.
 * Set the CURRENT VALUE for the **org_id**: Go to the AMPLIFY platform, login with an account that is assinged the Administrator platform role, and copy the OrgID.